rebelsky/csc207c/_eboards/eboard21.md

 _Approximate overview_

+* Pop Quiz
 * Administrivia
 * Questions
-* Review of our loop problem from last class
-* A more formal definition of Big-O
-* Analyzing recursive procedures
+* Lab

 Preliminaries
 -------------

 * Looking ahead: You will be getting your sleep disrupted this weekend.
-* The new tokens assignment is posted.
-I'm working on copying things over from the old tokens assignment.
-* Sorry that grading is so slow.
-I'm trying!
-* MP6 will be coming out tomorrow.
-Sorry for the delay.
+* The next set of LAs will be due next Friday.
+Sorry about the confusion.
+* If you have questions for me on a homework assignment, the best thing to do is to give me a link to your GitHub repo along with your question.

 ### Upcoming work